trycourier/courier-android/Docs/Client.md

 ## Token Management APIs

-All available APIs for Device Token Management
+All available APIs for Token Management

 ```kotlin
 // Saves a token into Courier Token Management